LaunchCodeEducation/java-web-dev-curriculum/content/interfaces/studio/index.md

 Set up a local copy of the project:

-   1. Visit the [repository page](https://github.com/LaunchCodeEducation/java17-spinning-discs) for this project and fork it to create a copy under your own GitHub account.
+1. Open the `studio` folder inside the `interfaces` repository.

 1. Back in IntelliJ, close any open projects.

 1. On the IntelliJ welcome screen, click Check out from Version Control and select Git.

 1. Choose your fork from the repository dropdown, select the parent directory where you’d like to store your project, and hit Clone.

 1. In the first modal screen, select Create project from existing sources.
 Accept the default settings on all other screens.

 ## Disc Project Overview